valferon/kule/README.md

 ### Simple REST Interface for MongoDB.

-Kule is a REST interface for MongoDB that allows you to create simple REST APIs.
+Kule is a REST interface for MongoDB.
 You can use kule as a temporary backend for your backend needed apps.

 ### Requirements